tinaxtian/tinaxtian.github.io/index.md

 Welcome to my website.

-I am a PhD candidate in Finance.
+I am currently a fifth-year PhD candidate in Finance at the Sauder School of Business, University of British Columbia.

 My research interests include asset pricing, information in financial markets, and investments.